chadnt/liquibase-scenarios/README.md

 1. a packaged procedure references a missing procedure
 2. a packaged procedure references a missing column
-3. a migration script attempts to populate the field with the wrong data type
+3. a migration script attempts to populate a field with the wrong data type
 4. a migration script calls a packaged procedure with an invalid parameter

 ### Default scenario: all test pass